arsp/villvay-coding-challenge-codingwk22/README.md

   - **Averages RunsScored when Batting :** 175 in their 20 overs (700/4)
   - **Predicted RunsScored/OversFaced would be** : 700+175 = 875/100
   - **Average RunsConceded when bowling :** 182.5 in their 20 overs(725/80)
-    - But since we are assuming they are winning here we would add a buffer of 15 runs since they are one before last in the table(see conditions), **so their opponent would score 165 when they win**.
+    - But since we are assuming they are winning here we would add a buffer of 15 runs since they are one before last in the table(see assumption), **so their opponent would score 165 when they win**.
   - **Predicted RunsConceded/OversBowled would be**  725+ 160 = 885/100
   - **Predicted NRR Would be  :** -**0.100 (875/100 - 885/100)**
 - **To Qualify :**